ElektraInitiative/PermaplanT/benchmarks/README.md

 -   `First Contentful Paint (FCP)` - the time it takes for the browser to render the first bit of content on the page.
 Measured in milliseconds.
 -   `Interactive` - the time it takes for the page to become fully interactive.
 Measured in milliseconds.
+-   other metrics are described in the [Lighthouse documentation](https://web.dev/performance-scoring/)